devopsdbroe/devopsdbroe/README.md

 ###

-<p align="left">DevOps Administrator transitioning to Front-End and Full-Stack Web Development.
+<p align="left">DevOps Administrator working to become a Front-End or Full-Stack developer.
 With a solid foundation in AWS, I am continually enhancing my skills in web, mobile, and API development.
 My journey from infrastructure management to building engaging user experiences motivates me to push the boundaries of what I can create.</p>

 ###